Get generic for Viagra shipped right to your door

 That said, 50mg has shown proven benefits for most men in clinical trials.

-If you only have mild ED, you may find that a low dosage is more than enough to improve your symptoms and help you have sex without worrying about getting or maintaining your erection.
+If you only have mild ED, you may find that a low dosage is more than enough to improve your symptoms and help you have sex without worrying about getting or maintaining an erection.

 Common side effects of sildenafil include: